navisens/NaviDocs/README.md

 ### Navisens prerequisites

 Our SDK functions on 99.6% of Android devices (not taking into account hardware limitations (e.g. missing sensors)).
+You can view below the required sensors and operating system versions to ensure proper functioning of our SDK, we also have a method callback which reports any hardware problems: [reportError](https://github.com/navisens/NaviDocs/blob/master/API.Android.md#void-reporterrorerrorcode-errorcode-string-errordescription).

 #### Hardware